10 easy ways to improve your photography skills

 10. Build a portfolio

 No one, including you, will understand the full potential of your work until it is fully edited and presented in a portfolio.
-This can be an online or physical photo album, but understanding the best way to present your work is all part of improving your skills.
+This can be an online or physical photo album, creating a photo wall or printing your photos, but understanding the best way to present your work is all part of improving your skills.

 Are you a working photographer with some other tips for the beginners out there?
 Let us know what you think in the comments below.